etaque/stomp_droid/README.md

 #Stomping Ground

-Fake stomp server to be used when testing stomp consumers.
+Fake stomp server to be used when testing stomp consumers and producers.
 It currently covers just basic functionality, but the roadmap is exciting!

 ## Getting Started

-Here is an example of how stomping ground could be used with rspec an onstomp
+Here is an example of how stomping ground could be used with rspec and onstomp

     require 'stomping_ground'
     require 'onstomp'